duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 If request is not performed (`get` `xhr`) than something is different (current user is not initialized, or something).
-`post url, name: 'my name'` is used without `params` key To set headers you can use third param
+`post url, name: 'my name'` is used without `params` key To set json request use `get path, format: :json`.
+To set headers you can use third param

 ```